lkq1220/paper-note/the-note-of-internet-of-underground-things-in-precision-agriculture-architecture-and-technology-aspects.md

 * Paper Detail
   * Vuran, M. C., et al. \(2018.7\).
 "Internet of underground things in precision agriculture: Architecture and technology aspects."
 Ad Hoc Networks 81: 160-173.
 * Reason
-  * increase in world population, increase in need for food
+  * increase in the world population, increase in the need for food
 * Internet Of Underground Things\(IOUT\)
   * composition
     * sensors